A Healing Fungi (Candlesnuff)

 Folklore

-You need to be in a dark, damp forest at night where you will find Candlesnuff Fungi growing on decaying wood.
-The glow is a natural phenomenon caused by a chemical reaction and called foxfire or fairy fire which can sometimes be strong enough to see in the dark.
+You need to be in a dark, damp forest at night where you know you might find Candlesnuff Fungi growing on decaying wood.
+The glow is a natural phenomenon caused by a chemical reaction called foxfire or fairy fire which can sometimes be strong enough to see in the dark.

-This is the best time to chop a piece of decaying wood in half to see the light produced by the mycellium where it is brighter.
-This magical phenomenum may explain why Candlesnuff Fungus, and the Fungi Kingdom in general, has been associated with spiritual beliefs and fairy tales since the beginning of time.
+This is the best time to carefully open up a piece of the decaying wood to see the light produced by the mycellium where it is brighter.
+This magical phenomenum may explain why Candlesnuff Fungi - and the Fungi Kingdom in general - has long been associated with spiritual beliefs, fairy tales and the deep mysteries of the Fae.

-The faint, ghostly greenish glow produced by the mycelium in inky-black darkness has contributed to myths about the mysterious, unseen underworld Fungi Kingdom, and has been explicitly connected to Fairies (Fae) in folklore.
+The faint, ghostly greenish glow produced by the mycelium in the inky-black darkness has been the stuff of myths in the mysterious, unseen, underworld Fungi Kingdom, and has been explicitly connected to sprites in folklore.

 A Healing Fungi (Candlesnuff) by Sue Cartwright, Spiral Leaf